Soypete/Production-Go-Examples/ex-3-memory-sketch/README.md

 In the default graph each node is a function that your program is running.
 Size and color indicate how much cpu and time each function is taking.

-TODO: add commands of things to look for.

 to acces the commandline tool tool run
 ``` bash
 go tool pprof http://localhost:6060/debug/pprof/allocs